 Agricultural producers in the United States welcome the tariff reductions that will be phased in as a result of the FTA.
 In particular, the American Soybean Association said that the duty on soybeans for processing will be eliminated immediately, and soybeans imported for other uses and processed soy products will be reduced by 50% in the first year of the agreement and phased out over the next five years.
-Current import duties in Morocco are 2.5% on soybeans for processing, 25% on soybean meal, and 75.5% for soy products that are used in human food.14 The National Cattlemen's Beef Association looks forward to increased market access to Morocco's hotel and restaurant industry as Morocco opens its market to U.S. beef with a low in-quota tariff that goes to zero quickly.
-According the U.S. Trade Representative's Office, producers of poultry, wheat, corn, and sorghum will also gain from the agreement.15
+Previous import duties in Morocco were 2.5% on soybeans for processing, 25% on soybean meal, and 75.5% for soy products that are used in human food.
+The National Cattlemen's Beef Association looks forward to increased market access to Morocco's hotel and restaurant industry as Morocco opens its market to U.S. beef with a low in-quota tariff that goes to zero quickly.
+According the U.S. Trade Representative's Office, producers of poultry, wheat, corn, and sorghum will also gain from the agreement.

 Most U.S. trade advisory committees endorsed the agreement.
 The most senior committee, the Advisory Committee for Trade Policy and Negotiations, found the agreement "to be strongly in the U.S. interest and to be an incentive for additional bilateral and regional agreements."
 Advisory committees on services, goods, and intellectual property also expressed broad support.
 However, the Labor Advisory Committee expressed concerns that were echoed by several Ways and Means Committee Democrats at the July 7, 2004 hearing.
-These concerns are basically whether the trade agreement goes far enough in encouraging Morocco to meet basic international labor standards.
+These concerns were basically whether the trade agreement goes far enough in encouraging Morocco to meet basic international labor standards.

-Ranking Democrat Charles Rangel questioned why the Administration continues to insist on an "enforce-your-own labor law provision" in all trade agreements, even though the quality of worker rights vary from country to country.
-The Administration maintains that Morocco's new labor reforms largely bring the country up to International Labor Organization (ILO) standards.
-A new Moroccan labor law that went into effect on June 8, 2004 r(1) raises the minimum employment age from 112 to 15 to combat child labor; (2) reduces the work week from 48 to 44 hours with overtime rates payable for additional hours; (3) call for periodic review of the Moroccan minimum wage; and (4) guarantees rights of association and collective bargaining and prohibits workers from taking actions against workers because they are union members.
+However, the accord generally is credited with influencing significant labor reforms in Morocco.
+For example, a new labor law that went into effect on June 8, 2004 (1) raises the minimum employment age from 12 to 15 to combat child labor; (2) reduces the work week from 48 to 44 hours with overtime rates payable for additional hours; (3) calls for periodic review of the Moroccan minimum wage; and (4) guarantees rights of association and collective bargaining and prohibits workers from taking actions against workers because they are union members.
+The U.S. Department of Labor, meanwhile, has created an assistance program with a budget of nearly \$9.5 million to improve industrial relations and child labor standards in Morocco, and the Moroccan government has ratified seven of the eight core International Labor (ILO) conventions.